gandalops/gandalops.github.io/_posts/2025-04-14-jekyll-ruby-debugging-journey.md

 ## 🔥 1.
 Error: `Unknown tag 'include_cached'`

 ### What Happened:
-Jekyll build failed with a Liquid syntax error because the theme was using `{% include_cached %}`.
+Jekyll build failed with a Liquid syntax error because the theme was using the {% raw %}{% include_cached %}{% endraw %} tag.

 ### Root Cause:
 `jekyll-include-cache` is **not supported** by GitHub Pages.
 The newer Minimal Mistakes versions depend on it.